What's Coming to Netflix This Week: January 12th to 18th, 2026

 A packed mid-January week is rolling onto Netflix US, bringing with it a little something for just about every kind of viewer.
-The headline arrival is the long-awaited full James Bond collection, landing alongside Netflix’s biggest original movie of the year so far in The Rip, plus the theatrical-to-streaming debut of A Big Bold Beautiful Journey.
-Add in returning favourites, a deep bench of catalogue titles, and a few notable last calls before removals kick in, and this week’s lineup makes a strong case for clearing your watchlist backlog.
+The headline is Netflix’s biggest original movie of the year so far in The Rip, plus the theatrical-to-streaming debut of A Big Bold Beautiful Journey.
+Add in some returning favorites, a new Agatha Christie adaptation, the final season of The Upshaws, and more, it’s going to be a busy one.

 As for removals, it’s your last chance to watch the movies Donnie Darko, The Teachers’ Lounge, and Confessions of a Shopaholic before they leave Netflix.
 We’d also recommend you finish watching Hightown and House of Lies if you’re midway through, since both end at the beginning of next week.